Sex differences in humans

 Sex differences in humans have been studied in a variety of fields.
-Sex determination occurs by the presence or absence of a Y in the 23rd pair of chromosomes in the human genome.
+Sex determination generally occurs by the presence or absence of a Y chromosome in the 23rd pair of chromosomes in the human genome.
 Phenotypic sex refers to an individual's sex as determined by their internal and external genitalia and expression of secondary sex characteristics.

 Sex differences generally refer to traits that are sexually dimorphic.
 A subset of such differences is hypothesized to be the product of the evolutionary process of sexual selection.

 Medicine

 Sex differences in medicine include sex-specific diseases, which are diseases that occur only in people of one sex; and sex-related diseases, which are diseases that are more usual to one sex, or which manifest differently in each sex.
 For example, certain autoimmune diseases may occur predominantly in one sex, for unknown reasons.
 90% of primary biliary cirrhosis cases are women, whereas primary sclerosing cholangitis is more common in men.
 Gender-based medicine, also called "gender medicine", is the field of medicine that studies the biological and physiological differences between the human sexes and how that affects differences in disease.
 Traditionally, medical research has mostly been conducted using the male body as the basis for clinical studies.
 Similar findings are also reported in the sport medicine literature where males typically account for >60% of the individuals studied.
 The findings of these studies have often been applied across the sexes and healthcare providers have assumed a uniform approach in treating both male and female patients.
 More recently, medical research has started to understand the importance of taking the sex into account as the symptoms and responses to medical treatment may be very different between sexes.

-Neither concept should be confused with sexually transmitted diseases, which are diseases that have a significant probability of transmission through sexual contact.
+Neither concept should be confused with sexually transmitted infections, which are infections that have a significant probability of transmission through sexual contact.

 Sex-related illnesses have various causes: